 I’m an IT specialist by day and musician, husband, father and charity trustee (not necessarily in that order) by night / weekend.

-What that really means is I spend my days managing European IT for a large US manufacturer, dealing with software development, infrastructure, telecoms and anything else anyone sees fit to throw in my direction.
-Specialities include Java SE, PHP, web sites, multivalue databases (U2, D3, mvBase etc), mySQL, Windows, Linux and OSX as well as VMWare, Netapp, Cisco networking and routing, telephony, CCTV… I’ve designed and written ERP systems from scratch as well.
+Until July 2014, what that really meant is I spent my days managing European IT for a large US manufacturer, dealing with software development, infrastructure, telecoms and anything else anyone saw fit to throw in my direction.
+Specialities included Java SE, PHP, web sites, multivalue databases (U2, D3, mvBase etc), mySQL, Windows, Linux and OSX as well as VMWare, Netapp, Cisco networking and routing, telephony, CCTV… I designed and wrote ERP systems from scratch as well.

 I’ve recently started dabbling in a bit of Android development.
 My first app – a metronome – is nearing completion.
 It’s basic, doing pretty much what it says on the tin, but it is a native Android app and I will (hopefully) get it listed on the Google Play store.
 I have thoughts for other music-related apps going forward as well.